The Interview Guide

 As soon as you find out about the interview:

 - Work out how long it will take to get there, making allowances for traffic.
 Check out a road map so that you know exactly how to find the address, and if you are using public transport check the timetables.

 - Research the company.
 Employers are constantly amazed at the number of applicants that know absolutely nothing, especially when it is very easy to find out the basic information.
-An easy way is to look in the Yellow Pages – this will tell you lots of information, including what the company does or produces and the locations of their factories, offices or stores.
+An easy way is to search online – this will provide lots of information, including what the company does or produces and the locations of their factories, offices or stores.

 - If you have time, go and have a look at the premises.
 Even from the outside you can get a good idea of their size, how many people they might employ (3, or 30, or 300), and what is sold or made.